 HDR’s Jeri Brittin Named HCD’s Researcher of the Year

-HDR’s Jeri Brittin, Ph.D., director of social and behavioral sciences, has been named to Healthcare Design Magazine’s HCD 10 in the Researcher category for 2023, a competition that celebrates exceptional professionals across 10 categories each year.
-Brittin’s expertise spans human research in healthcare and other facilities, communities and organizations.
+HDR’s Jeri Brittin, Ph.D., director of social and behavioural sciences, has been named to Healthcare Design Magazine’s HCD 10 in the Researcher category for 2023, a competition that celebrates exceptional professionals across 10 categories each year.
+Brittin’s expertise spans human research in healthcare and other facilities, communities and organisations.

-Brittin has combined a background in design with doctoral training in social and behavioral health to forge a career dedicated to developing human-centered strategies, systems, and environments.
+Brittin has combined a background in design with doctoral training in social and behavioural health to forge a career dedicated to developing human-centred strategies, systems, and environments.
 Brittin and her team use their expertise, curiosity, and creativity to conduct rigorous research that people can trust.
-Her work informs strategic, planning, and design decision making focused on behavioral, organizational, and health-related outcomes.
+Her work informs strategic, planning, and design decision making focused on behavioural, organisational, and health-related outcomes.